CollaboRateMgmt/CollaboRate/README.md

    'Independent' problem statements refer neither to their parent nor to their sibling.
 In other words, a problem statement must be 'self-contained'.
 It description must be clear and complete.

+   To ensure least lines of code of the generated pseudocode, and least duplication of effort, problem statements must be broken down such that the child problem statements differ from each other via logic, rather than just different data being passed to the same logic.

    A problem statement need not contain certain information if:
    - It is public
    - It is general knowledge to the problem's industry area (domain).